MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Environment_Variables.md

 ### Using the Environment provider

-The PowerShell environment provider lets you access environment variables in a PowerShell drive (the `Env:` drive).
+The PowerShell Environment provider lets you access environment variables in a PowerShell drive (the `Env:` drive).
 This drive looks much like a file system drive.
 To go to the `Env:` drive, type: